wp-plugins/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.1.2 =
+* No longer limit results to built in post types
+* Added <code>results_destroy_on_blur</code> config option to prevent automatic removal of results window when clicking outside results pane

+= 1.1.1 =
+* Fixed an issue that prevented SearchWP Supplemental engines from showing up in the Widget config
+* Added French translation
+* Added Serbian translation

 = 1.1 =
 * Define default post statuses when using WordPress native search